Where is it? The Museum is in part of the Corner House, in Market Street, opposite the Deli.

-Charlbury is accessible by train from Oxford and Worcester.
-Buses run from Oxford (Stagecoach 20A), and the X9 between Chipping Norton and Witney [no buses on Sundays or bank holidays].
+Access: Charlbury is accessible by regular trains from Oxford and Worcester.
+Buses run from Oxford (Stagecoach S3), and the X9 between Chipping Norton and Witney [no buses on Sundays or bank holidays].

-It is possible for a wheelchair user to get around inside the museum, and there is access to the Corner House toilets.
+Wheelchair users are welcome.
 Refreshments are available in local cafes and pubs and there are regular coffee mornings on Fridays and Saturdays at the Corner House.
 Toilets are available at the Corner House during museum opening hours.

 Our permanent exhibition